okcwest/neo4j-lucene-search/README.md

   <dt><i>min_score (optional)</i>
   <dd>A threshold similarity score to trim off poor-quality results.

+  <dt><i>lat, lon, dist (optional)</i>
+  <dd>A latitude, longitude, and radius for constraining search results by geo.
+These must all be given, or they will all be ignored.
+Latitude and longitude should be given in degrees, and radius should be given in miles.

 </dl>

 The query_spec describes a query which may be nested indefinitely.
 It must contain a "type" string which is one of (DISMAX|BOOL|TERM|SIM), and may contain an optional "boost" numeric value.
 Additional fields are type-specific and are as follows: